PhotonVision/photonvision-docs/source/docs/other/contributing/photonvision/build-instructions.rst

       ``gradlew run``

-Running the following command under the photon-server directory will build the jar under photon-server/build/libs:
+Running the following command under the root directory will build the jar under photon-server/build/libs:

 .. tabs::